janaipakos/janaipakos.github.io/_posts/2015-12-20-Go in Action Review.md

 Overall, *Go in Action* is a great introduction to not only the language but also modern web development.

-Disclosure: (Manning)[https://www.manning.com/books/go-in-action] provided my copy of *Go in Action*.
+Disclosure: [Manning](https://www.manning.com/books/go-in-action)provided my copy of *Go in Action*.